 We are interested in building relationships with text and video bloggers who focus on music and wish to be part of our music making community.
-This content generally focuses on teaching, musician tips, interesting musician stories, and new music product/instrument demonstrations, but we welcome queries in other music-related areas.
+This content generally focuses on teaching, musician tips, interesting musician stories, musician health, and new music product/instrument demonstrations, but we welcome queries in other music-related areas.

 Article Topics / Styles / Guidelines

 Health & Wellness Features—(200-400 words) These articles are either nontechnical explainers with treatment and prevention tips for problems that may affect musicians—hearing loss, muscle cramps, carpal tunnel syndrome, stage fright, etc.—or articles about how music can be used as a treatment in dealing with specific health problems.
 These can be heartwarming stories about musicians who use music to help others (music therapy, drum circles, music charities, etc.) with direct quotes from participants and facilitators, as well as health-related techniques to aid musicians (yoga, stretching, chiropractic care for musicians, correct vocal technique, etc.) told from the viewpoint of experts.